seraphim503/TQSS/readme.md

 2. **qBittorrent:** With the "Web UI" feature enabled in your settings.

 3. **Cloudflared:** The free Cloudflare Tunnel tool.
 This is required to securely broadcast the image from your PC to the forum.
-Download it, extract it, and ensure it is added to your Windows PATH.
+Download it, extract it, install it.

 _(Note: You do not need to manually install Python libraries like Pillow or Flask; the script will auto-install them for you the first time you run it!)_